openhab/openhab-addons/bundles/org.openhab.binding.kaleidescape/README.md

 # Kaleidescape Binding

-This binding is used to control and retrieve information from a Kaleidescape movie player.
+The Ultimate Movie Player - Kaleidescape elevates every component in your theater with higher fidelity source material for the ultimate cinematic experience.

+This binding now makes it possible to easily integrate almost all of the capabilities of the Kaleidescape control protocol into openHAB.
+Beyond just integrating playback transport controls, all meta-data provided via the control protocol is made available for display purposes and to use in rules.
+By using rules, it possible to control other Things such lighting, projector lens shift, screen masking, etc. based on events that occur during movie playback.
+Finally, any other command that is supported by the control protocol can be sent to the component through rules.
+See [Kaleidescape-System-Control-Protocol-Reference-Manual.pdf](https://support.kaleidescape.com/article/Control-Protocol-Reference-Manual) for a reference of available commands.

 All movie player components including the original K-Player series, M Class Players, Cinema One, Alto, and Strato are supported.
-The 4 zone audio only KMUSIC-4000 is not supported at this time.
+The 4-zone audio only KMUSIC-4000 is not supported.
-As there are many good control options already available for these components, this binding focuses primarily on retrieving information for display purposes and to use in rules for controlling other Things such lighting, projector lens control, masking, etc.
-Basic playback transport controls are provided and any other command that is supported by the control protocol can be sent to the component through rules based commands.
-See [Kaleidescape-System-Control-Protocol-Reference-Manual.pdf](https://support.kaleidescape.com/article/Control-Protocol-Reference-Manual) for a reference of available commands.
-To simplify the design of the binding code, a different Thing instance is created for each component in a multi-zone system and each Thing maintains its own socket connection to the target component.
-Overall this binding supports the majority of information and commands available in the Kaleidescape control protocol but is by no means exhaustive.
-Any feedback or suggestions for improvement are welcome.

 The binding supports two different kinds of connections: